Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

     >>> _ = sc.seterr(**olderr)
 ```

-[`gammaln`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.gammaln.html), for the log of the
+[`gammaln`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.gammaln.html) was one of a handful of
-absolute value of the Gamma function, was one of a handful of ufuncs moved to the new extension module.
+ufuncs moved to the new extension module.

-Both extension modules contained a separate copy of the state for managing error handling policies, but it appeared that
+Both extension modules contained a separate copy of the state for managing error handling policies, but the user facing
-the user facing `special.errstate` could only see and change the state from the first extension module.
-While
+`special.errstate` could only see and change the state from the first extension module.
+While investigating, we also
-investigating, we also found that, for some reason, there was a separate extension module just for the function
+found that, for some reason, there was a separate extension module just for the function
 [`ellip_harm_2`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.ellip_harm_2.html#scipy.special.ellip_harm_2).
 As expected, `special.errstate` did not and had never worked for `ellip_harm_2` either, but since there were no relevant
 tests, no one knew.